 Focuses on the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in groups and families.
 Theoretical foundations and intervention approaches for group and family therapies will be explored.
 A supervised practicum in group and family therapies is required.
 5393.
-Psychiatric Mental Health Nursing II Clinical
+Psychiatric Mental Health Nursing II Clinical 3(0-12) Prerequisites: NURS 5363, 5373.

 Focuses on the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in groups and families.
 Theoretical foundations and intervention approaches for group and family therapies will be explored.
 A supervised practicum in group and family therapies is required.

 5401.
 Psychiatric Mental Health Nursing III

+1(1-0)

+Prerequisites: NURS 5383, 5393.

 Focuses on the integration of theory, evaluation, and intervention techniques in the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in individuals, groups, and families.
 A supervised clinical practicum is required.
 Regular collaborative consultation for case discussions and group supervision is required.
 5404.
-Psychiatric Mental Health Nursing III Clinical
+Psychiatric Mental Health Nursing III Clinical 4(0-16) Prerequisites: NURS 5383, 5393.

 Focuses on the integration of theory, evaluation, and intervention techniques in the diagnosis and management of serious/persistent psychiatric disorders and mental health problems in individuals, groups, and families.
 A supervised clinical practicum is required.
 Regular collaborative consultation for case discussions and group supervision is required.

 5503.
 Assessment in Nursing Education

+3(3-0)

 Prerequisites: Undergraduate statistics course and NURS 5241/5242 pre/co-requisite.

 Provides an introduction to both theory and method of evaluation in nursing education.
 The focus is on assessment of process and outcome related to nursing education in both classroom and clinical settings, at the level of the individual learner, course, and program.
 Ethical and legal issues in evaluation are also considered.

-6221.
-Nursing Administration: Synthesis and Application Clinical 1(0-4)

-This course provides a foundation for nursing administration in today's integrated health care delivery system.
-Students will synthesize and apply theoretical and conceptual frameworks, governmental and accreditation regulations and health policies important to the practice of nurse executives.
-Particular attention will be paid to evidence-based nursing administration.

-6223.
-Nursing Administration: Synthesis and Application

-This course provides a foundation for nursing administration in today's integrated health care delivery system.
-Students will synthesize and apply theoretical and conceptual frameworks, governmental and accreditation regulations and health policies important to the practice of nurse executives.
-Particular attention will be paid to evidence-based nursing administration.

 6872.
 Evidence Based Project I

+2(2-0)

 This course is the first of a 3-course sequence designed to assist the student in the development of an evidence-based project.
 The focus of this course is the project planning process.
-The student will identify a project topic; develop a problem statement and rationale for the project; and compose measurable, pertinent, and time specific objectives for the project.
+The student will identify a project topic; develop a problem statement and rationale for the project; and compose measurable, pertinent, and time-specific objectives for the project.

 6882.
 Evidence Based Project II

+Prerequisite: NURS 6872.

 This course is the second of a 3-course sequence designed to assist the student in the development of an evidence-based project.
 This course adds to the project planning skills gained in NURS 6872.
 The focus of this course is performing a risk analysis, developing a timeline for project activities, identifying and communicating with stakeholders, selecting appropriate measures for objectives, identifying resources, and developing a project budget.

 6892.
 Evidence Based Project III

+2(2-0)

+Prerequisite: NURS 6882.

 This course is the third of a 3-course sequence designed to assist the student in the development of an evidence-based project.
 The focus of this course is developing a project evaluation plan, obtaining and providing peer critique, and delivering a professional presentation of the final project plan.
 6911, 6912, 6913.
-Special Topics in Graduate Nursing

-Prerequisites: All graduate nursing core courses.

-In depth studies of selected topics in nursing.
-May be repeated for a maximum of six credit hours.
+Special Topics in Graduate Nursing 1, 2, 3 (1, 2, 3-0) Prerequisites: All graduate nursing core courses.
+In-depth studies of selected topics in nursing.
+May be repeated for a maximum of 6 credit hours.
 Topics may vary.
 Can also be used for additional clinical experience in which case the number of contact hours is the number of credit hours multiplied by 4.
 6983.
-Thesis I
+Thesis I 3 semester hours Prerequisite: NURS 5023.

 6993.
-Thesis II
+Thesis II 3 semester hours Prerequisite: NURS 6983.